One-shot Ads for a Shot at Debt-free College

 Hundreds of hours were also put into earned PR and social.
 We combined national efforts with local and regional efforts from each contributing partner through the use of a toolkit we put together, which contained videos, photography, sample layouts and talking points.

-We launched the campaign with national and local PR alongside the TV spots, microsite and social media.
+We launched the campaign on March 4, 2019, with national and local PR alongside the TV spots, microsite and social media.
 In the first week alone, we generated press valuing the equivalent of 3% of our total 18-month ad buy, and we increased social media engagements by 580% over the previous week.
-To date, we’ve earned national coverage from Forbes, the New York Times, CNBC, Real Simple and many more publications.